Northcrest and Canada Lands Company are creating a planning framework in collaboration with the local community.

 Towards a Collaborative Framework Plan

-The id8 Downsview planning process will result in a Framework Plan.
+The first steps of the id8 Downsview planning process will result in a Framework Plan.
 The Plan will propose future road networks, parks and green spaces, a range of land uses, and will address the need for community facilities and services.
 It will be the basis for an application to amend the Downsview Area Secondary Plan to better reflect the opportunities presented by these lands.

 From spring 2020 and into 2021, Canada Lands and Northcrest will engage communities and other stakeholders over three rounds of consultation, each with a different purpose: